 Our bodies are living processes through which we are woven into the living processes all around us.
-So, as many of us already know intuitively, spending time in nature can help us relax and regulate ourselves physically and emotionally.
-Research is now starting to validate this, showing that spending time in nature can offer wide-ranging health benefits and reduce symptoms.
+So, as many of us already know intuitively, spending time ‘in nature’ can help us relax and regulate ourselves physically and emotionally.

-But beyond this, a relaxed connection with nature can also offer the possibility of a therapeutic encounter.
+But beyond this, with nature as a companion, we are offered a therapeutic encounter.
 By making contact with nature, we can make deeper contact with our own nature and rekindle our wildness.

 In this relationship, we can witness the challenges we each feel in being just as we are.
 This allows us to explore the ways in which we have been domesticated by the circumstances of our lives, developing physical and perceptual habits which may inhibit our contact with ourselves, with other humans and with the other-than-human.
 We may learn more about the places in ourselves that we consider forbidden, the things that we need to control, and the experiences from which we must hide.

 Coming into a gentle relationship with wildness allows us to cultivate more acceptance of ourselves and others, and through it a greater physical and emotional bond with the Earth and all it sustains.
 We can appreciate the richness and abundance in life and welcome encounters with the unexpected, finding delight in spontaneity and celebrating the vitality of being human.
 It can also help us develop a deeper sense of what really matters to us.
 With this often comes a care for the places that sustain us, with which our growth is entwined.